r2c-CSE/semgrep_findings_to_csv_html_pdf_all_repos_filter_tag/README.md

 Generate your `SEMGREP_API_WEB_TOKEN` from https://semgrep.dev/orgs/-/settings/tokens

-Optionally, you can modify the script to change the default behavior, such as filtering findings based on severity by setting FILTER_IMPORTANT_FINDINGS to True or False.
+Optionally, you can modify the script to change the default behavior, such as filtering findings based on severity by setting `FILTER_IMPORTANT_FINDINGS` to `True` or `False`.

 Usage
 Run the script from the command line, specifying the tag of the projects you want to generate reports for: